 At the imbarcadero, I set out on the Greenway dei Patriarchi, a four mile path that hugs the lakeshore from Varenna to the neighbhoring hamlet of Fiumelatte.
-My initial plan was to follow the greenway to the Sentiero del Viandante, which would take me up to Castello di Vezio, an 11th-century fortification on a hilltop suspended above Varenna.
+My original plan was to follow the greenway to the Sentiero del Viandante, which would take me up to Castello di Vezio, an 11th-century fortification on a hilltop suspended above Varenna.
 However, despite my inner drive to make the most of the day, the cobblestone pathways were very slippery and, knowing me and my clumsy nature, I was bound to wipe out and potentially hurt myself.
 So instead, I followed the greenway around the Varenna peninsula and explored the steep and narrow contradas that connect the path with the Piazza San Giorgio, a square in front of the namesake church whose campanile can be seen dangling above the village rooftops.

 It was nearing lunchtime, and one must eat pizza for lunch when in Italy.
-I found a waterfront spot with a covered terrace and ordered my favorite combination: bresaola, parmigiano, and arugula (I’m a creature of habit).
+I found a waterfront spot with a covered terrace and ordered my favorite combination: bresaola, parmigiano, and arugula.
 To my surprise, there were a few other patrons eating around me.
 I guess they, too, weren’t going to let the rain squander their day.
 The pizza was perfetto.

 After devouring the entire pie, I retraced my steps along the greenway and followed it south past the renowned Hotel Villa Cipressi and Villa Monastero, where it crossed over the main road and up a narrow sloped lane.
 As I ascended, commanding views of the lake appeared from above the treeline.
 To my left were ancient terraced walls with aster daisies growing out of the crevices and cascading electric pink dahlias and zinnias, bobbing from the weight of the droplets.